 “A unique opportunity to directly drive economic growth”

-“FCA decided to get involved in the Global Alliance because it provided a unique opportunity to leverage the company’s in-house customs and supply chain management expertise to drive economic growth in developing countries in a way that is also meaningful for our local operations in those countries.
+“Stellantis decided to get involved in the Alliance because it provided a unique opportunity to leverage the company’s in-house customs and supply chain management expertise to drive economic growth in developing countries in a way that is also meaningful for our local operations in those countries.

 “Often when we are consulted by governments and trade associations on issues, we share information about the challenges we face, but have little role in designing and implementing the reforms intended to address those challenges.
 What made the Alliance so attractive to us was the co-creation process at its foundation – business and government sitting down and working together to develop and implement practical reforms on the ground.”

-FCA sits on the Alliance’s steering group and has also been involved in a number of in-country projects.
+Stellantis, former Fiat Chrysler Automobiles, joined the Alliance in 2016 and has been involved in a number of in-country projects.

 “In Colombia, where the Alliance is supporting Colombian Customs’ efforts to establish a Center for Trade Facilitation and Good Practices for the automotive industry, our customs experts have worked alongside our local distributor to help benchmark Colombian processes against international best practices and identify opportunities to address major chokepoints at the border.
 We have taken part in public-private dialogues with the government and local businesses throughout the development of the project.
 We have also been able to add value by sharing our very positive experience working with the Automobile and Aerospace Center for Excellence and Expertise in Detroit, which is run by U.S. Customs and Border Protection.”

-“We believe that business has a key role to play in tackling global issues, and are proud to be part of the Global Alliance, which has that same philosophy at its core.
+“We believe that business has a key role to play in tackling global issues, and are proud to be part of the Global Alliance for Trade Facilitation, which has that same philosophy at its core.
 I would urge other companies to get involved in this unique initiative.”